vinay-reddy-306/star-wars/README.md

 ```

 - `components` : Folder to put all shared Component
-- `pages` : Folder to put both movieList and movieDetail page
+- `pages` : Folder to put both movieList, movieDetail and notFound page
 - `store`: Folder to put all store related data
 - `styles` : Folder to put our Styles that reusable